Eni Fully-funded Masters Scholarships for African Students at University of Oxford 2022/2023

 Offered Since: 2011

 - The scholarships will be awarded based on both academic merit and potential and financial need.
 Preference will be given to applicants who have clear ambitions to use their accumulated learning to benefit their home country after graduation.

-Number of Scholarships: Five (5) scholarships will be awarded: one winner from each country
+Number of Scholarships: Three (3) scholarships will be awarded

 Value of Scholarship